tamakow/ostep-hw-answer/chapter-6A.md

-# homework answer for chapter 6
+# homework answer of chapter 6

 ### the precision and accuracy of timer
 run this code: